 Read Full Review: Brother Wireless All-in-One Inkjet Printer

 This printer offers direct connectivity options with cloud and file services like OneNote, OneDrive, and DropBox.
+Mobile device compatibility includes the AirPrint, Google Cloud Print, Mopria, and Brother iPrint&Scan.
+Interfaces include USB 2.0 as well as Ethernet interfaces.
 The Brother Cloud app provides users access to business and seasonal templates, perfect for more creative folks.
 It also comes with a 1.8″ color display, highly responsive to the touch with well organized on-screen menus to manage settings and print tasks.
 If you have a Chromebook, check out the best printer for Chromebook.

 Supported paper sizes include letter and legal-sized paper.
 Refilling the printer is effortless with a 100-sheet capacity adjustable paper tray and an automatic document feeder.
 Our testing revealed jam free and smooth printing.
 You’ll want to grab a pack of the best printer paper while you’re at it.